-Attention deficit hyperactivity disorder (ADHD) is a condition in which characterized by inattention, hyperactivity and impulsivity.
+Attention deficit hyperactivity disorder (ADHD) is a condition characterized by inattention, hyperactivity and impulsivity.

-ADHD is associated with abnormally low levels of the neurotransmitters transmitting between the two parts of the brain, the prefrontal cortical area and the basal ganglia (i.e. dopamine and noradrenaline).
-Dopamine is closely associated with reward centers in the brain, and also interacts with other potent neurotransmitters to regulate mood.
+ADHD is associated with abnormally low levels of the neurotransmitters (brain "messengers") that send information between two parts of the brain associated with pleasure/reward, mood and complex behaviors, the prefrontal cortical area and the basal ganglia (i.e. dopamine and noradrenaline).

-While some behaviors associated with ADHD are "normal" and not a cause for concern to most people, someone with ADHD will have trouble controlling these behaviors and will show them much more frequently and for longer than 6 months.
+While some behaviors associated with ADHD are "normal" and not a cause for concern to most people, someone with ADHD will have trouble controlling these behaviors and will show them persistently for an extended period of time.

 Signs of inattention include: